Ontario Highway 519

 Secondary Highway 519, commonly referred to as Highway 519, is a provincially maintained highway in the Canadian province of Ontario.
-The highway is 30.5 km in length, connecting Highway 17 near Obatanga Provincial Park with Dubreuilville station.
+The highway is 30.5 km in length, connecting Highway 17 near Obatanga Provincial Park with Dubreuilville.
 A private logging road continues east from that point.

-Highway 519 was assumed in 1985, and has remained unchanged since then.
+Initially constructed in 1962 as the Dubreuilville Industrial Road, Highway 519 was assumed by the province in 1985-1986.
 The route is paved throughout its length and encounters no communities of any size along its length, aside from Dubreuilville.
 A previous iteration of Highway 519 existed in Haliburton County between 1956 and 1984, travelling from north of Kinmount to north of Haliburton Village.

 Route description

 Highway 519 is a short paved highway in the northern section of Algoma District which provides access to the remote village of Dubreuilville.
 The route begins east of Obatanga Provincial Park at Highway 17, 40 km north of Wawa and 45 km south of White River.
 From there it travels 30.4 km eastward through a hilly and heavily forested region.
 The highway ends at Green Lake Road, just before entering Dubreuilville, a village built to service the Dubreuil Brothers lumber operations in the surrounding boreal forest.
 An access road continues east of the village to the Chapleau Crown Game Preserve, the largest game preserve in the world.